jekyll/jekyll/docs/_tutorials/create-jekyll-theme.md

 ## 7. Show posts on a page

 It's common to show a list of posts on the homepage.
-First, let's create some posts so that our loop will have something to display.
+First, let's create some posts so that we have something to showcase.

 Add some posts in a `_posts` folder following the standard `YYYY-MM-DD-title.md` post format: